DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-01-31-new-training-location.md

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({
   items: [
-    {text: "Training locations"},
+    { text: "Training locations" },
-    {text: "What type of training location?"},
+    { text: "What type of training location?" },
-    {text: "Pick location"},
+    { text: "Pick location" },
-    {text: "Is this name and address correct?"}, {text: "Something needs changing"},
+    { text: "Is this name and address correct?" },
+    { text: "Something needs changing" },
-    {text: "Check your answers"}
+    { text: "Check your answers" }
   ]
 }) }}